-The banana flavor is perfect, and not too overpowering.
+The banana flavor in this bread is perfect and not too overpowering.
 The texture is also awesome.
 It almost melts in your mouth!
 No joke.
 I also like that it’s baked in individual mini loaf pans.
 That way you can give it out as gifts (and so you won’t be tempted to eat it all yourself ) ha!

 *Just a quick note on using buttermilk.
 I almost NEVER have it on hand.
 So when making this bread I always use the milk and vinegar trick.
 Just measure your milk out to just almost the one and a half cup it calls for, then add 2 teaspoons of distilled white vinegar to the milk.
 Let it stand for a few minutes until it slightly thickens and voila!
 You have homemade buttermilk. 😀